 In your first therapy session with me, we will have the opportunity to get to know each other and it is helpful for me to get a sense of your current life situation, history and what has brought you to therapy now.
 We will use this initial session to explore and contract on how we may work together, depending on your needs and on my approach.

 The number of sessions offered varies depending on clients and their individual needs.
-I usually offer 8 initial weekly sessions, after which we review the progress of the work and decide whether it is best to complete the sessions or to continue.
 For people who may benefit from long-term work, I offer sessions up to one year or more.